 Advertisement

-The Crow had “always looked North,” says Amy Lewis Hofland, the museum’s senior director, because of the Asian enclaves in the suburbs.
+The Crow had “always looked north,” says Amy Lewis Hofland, the museum’s senior director, because of the Asian enclaves in the suburbs.
 So when Richard Brettell, the late art scholar and founding director of the university’s Edith O’Donnell Institute of Art History, called Hofland in 2017 to discuss a satellite outpost of the Crow, the location was a significant factor in the museum’s decision to come on board.

 News Roundups